ekorpela/cloud-vm-workshop/README.md

 13-17 Hands-ons and discussions

-- [cPouta cloud](https://research.csc.fi/pouta-user-guide): learn how to start a VM, add users and volumes, set up network and floating IP, and save a virtual machine image by taking a snaphot. *Kalle Happonen (ELIXIR-FI)*
+- [cPouta cloud](https://research.csc.fi/pouta-user-guide): learn how to start a VM, add users and volumes, set up network and floating IP, and save a virtual machine image by taking a snaphot. *Kalle Happonen and Jukka Nousiainen (ELIXIR-FI)*

 - [Vagrant](https://www.vagrantup.com/). *Pedro Fernandes (ELIXIR-PT)*